Australian face mask rules: The complete list [Updated]

 Most COVID-19 testing centres and many GPs ask for all patients and visitors to be wearing masks, but this isn't universal.
 Check the specific rules and whether you need to bring your own mask when you book or before making a visit.
 (See our list of COVID-19 testing clinics in Australia to find one near you.)

-We updated this guide on 3 August 2020 with new requirements for Woolworths group stores.
+We updated this guide on 12 January 2021 with new requirements for Queensland.